MS Fridtjof Nansen

-Fridtjof Nansen (IMO 9813084) in the Lysefjord, seen from Fv523 looking west, Bergsholmen in the background.

 History

 Hurtigruten tentatively ordered in April 2016 two newbuildings at Kleven Verft, which should be delivered in July 2018 and 2019.

 Fridtjof Nansen was officially ordered on 30 June 2016, together with her sister ship Roald Amundsen, at Kleven Verft.
 Fridtjof Nansen should originally have been delivered in summer 2019.
 Kleven yard ran into financial difficulties and ended up being bought outright by Hurtigruten.
 The ship was launched on 9.
 December 2018.
 The first cruises should have started in April 2020 from Hamburg.
 Due to COVID-19 the planned cruises had to be cancelled.

 On 11 January 2022, the ship ran aground while on a voyage from Lofoten to Flåm.
 None of her two-hundred-thirty-three passengers and one-hundred-sixty-five crew were injured.
 The passengers were taken off the ship and transported to Ålesund.
 After repairs the ship resumed cruising with passengers on 1 June, departing from Reykjavík.